 Neon-frantic and temple-tranquil, the Thai capital is simply unmissable, with stacks of things to see and do however you fancy spending your time.
 Delivering reams of cultural and historic sights, BKK also flaunts a modern side with muscular skyscrapers and myriad outbreaks of modern architecture, fabulous art galleries, and fascinating museums.
 When you want to spend, the city is ready to sell: in frenetic markets (among them the floating variety for which the Thai capital is such a hit) as well as mega malls, and the dining scene is a spin, from gourmet restaurants to street food.
 After dark things are as buzzing, with pulsating nightclubs, live music, cocktail bars, incredible rooftop bars and adrenaline-laced Muay Thai fights.
 Getting around is easy, thanks to the BTS sky train, MRT subway, numerous buses, taxis, and tuk tuks.
 Perhaps best of all, you’ll find accommodation to suit you – whatever your bag and your budget.

-Thailand’s largest island and one of the best-loved and most-visited in the country, Phuket has many faces.
-First-timers often head to the thronging sands of Patong, on the west coast, known for its no-holds-barred nightlife and watersports.
+Thailand’s largest island and one of the best-loved – and most-visited – in the country, Phuket has many faces.
+Many first-timers head to the thronging sands of Patong, on the west coast, known for its no-holds-barred nightlife and water sports.
 Beyond, though, there are beaches to suit everyone.
 Catch a boat to the scenic Freedom Beach, switch off on Karon Beach, drink in the views from Kathu Beach, and prepare for plenty more.
 Promthep Cape is the place to head for liquid-lovely sunsets.
 After dark, the entertainment cranks into life: there a world-class shows and exhilarating Muay Thai fights; food is, without exception, delicious, from the smart restaurants of Phuket Town to the simple, sizzling seafood turned out at street and night markets.
 Hiking, go karting, ethical elephant encounters, fishing, snorkelling, and jet skiing are just a few activities to try, and Wat Chalong, along with the Big Buddha, are two of the most popular cultural sites.
 Don’t bypass Phuket Town — the ornate old neoclassical buildings and luridly painted shophouses are beautiful.
 For fun and giggles, Baan Teelanka (the Upside Down House) and Phuket Trickeye Museum are the biz.

-There are many people from the Shan group, Burma’s biggest ethnic minority, living in this mountainous and remote province in northern Thailand.
+There are many people from the Shan group – Burma’s biggest ethnic minority – living in this mountainous and remote province in Northern Thailand.
 Understandably so, as Mae Hong Son shares a border with Myanmar.
 The provincial town sees few international visitors, but that makes it all the more reason to go: for the photogenic nature and architecture, as you travel around the area.
 One of the main draws is the former hippie-populated town of Pai, a good place to base yourself if you love nature and a laid-back life.
 There’s plenty to stick on your to-do list, including Pai canyon, hot springs and waterfalls, and hiking and tubing along the river.

 Known for its wild parties and hedonistic nightlife, especially around the time of the full moon, many visitors are surprised to find that Koh Phangan is also a nature lover’s dream.
 For fun and partying, Haad Rin is the place to be.
 Escape the crowds and discover relatively calm beaches, pristine waterfalls, and lush forests, and you’ll see that there’s much more to the infamous party island than just cocktail buckets and neon body paint.
 The night market is a great place to fill up on tasty Thai food for cheap and there are many cooking schools where you can learn how to replicate your favourite dishes.
 Uncover Koh Phangan’s spiritual heart and you’ll find meditation and yoga centres, new-age communities, retreats, workshops, and other ways to find inner balance and peace.

 Here’s another of Thailand’s ancient capitals, glittering with glorious ruins in various states of preservation.
-Sites are spread across the city, so it’s fairly easy to find quiet, atmospheric spots to call your own more or less.
+Sites are spread across the city, and so it’s fairly easy to find quiet, atmospheric spots to call your own more or less.
 The layers of beauty are stupefying: crumbling walls, extensive foundations, impressive chedis and pagodas, Buddha images in all sizes and poses, soaring columns, and the remains of halls and other buildings.
-There are lotus-filled ponds gleaming in the sunshine and boards provide plenty of information about the grand past all around you.
+There are lotus-filled ponds gleaming in the sunshine and information boards provide plenty of information about the grand past all around.
 Wat Traphang Ngoen, Wat Mahatat, Wat Si Chum, Wat Sra Si, and Wat Sorasak are just a few sites to add to your list – and if you’ve got time to explore further, remember the name Si Satchanalai Historical Park and you won’t be disappointed.

-Thailand’s self-proclaimed City of Sin may not appeal to everyone, but there’s just so much to see and do you’d be mad to leave it off your journey plans.
+Thailand’s self-proclaimed “City of Sin” may not appeal to everyone, but there’s just so much to see and do you’d be mad to leave it off your journey plans.
 Sure there’s the notorious Walking Street and numerous go-go bars, but things soon get more salubrious.
 There’s the beach: OK, not the prettiest in Thailand, but perfectly fine for a few days of sun, sea, and sand, and there are several lovely islands off the coast tailor-made for snorkelling.
 Ready to sightsee?
 The huge Sanctuary of Truth, carved entirely from wood, is sensational.
 There’s Nong Nooch Tropical Botanical Garden, for strolls among the flower beds, statues and water features.
 And did someone mention wine?
 Sample local delights at the pretty Silverlake Vineyard.

 Off the coast of Phang Nga Province, out in the sparkling waters of the Andaman Sea, the Similan Islands rank among the best places in Thailand for scuba diving and snorkeling.
 The deep is teeming with intriguing marine life and underwater features.
-Outings are possible, but if you’re a dive nut, you’ll want to spend a fair few days on a live-aboard vessel to really get down deep.
-Fishing is also madly popular on the islands, themselves much loved for their dense forests, curious rock formations and picturesque white, sandy beaches.Note that the Similans are generally closed to visitors between mid-May and mid-October.
+Day trips are possible, but if you’re a dive-nut you’ll want to spend a fair few days on a live-aboard vessel to really get down deep.
+Fishing is also madly popular on the islands, themselves much loved for their dense forests, curious rock formations, and picturesque white, sandy beaches.Note that the Similans are generally closed to visitors between mid-May and mid-October.